acend/kubernetes-basics-training/content/en/docs/02.0/_index.en.md

 ### Windows

-The PATH can be set in windows in the advanced system settings.
-It depends on the used version:
+The `PATH` can be set in Windows in the advanced system settings.
+It depends on the version:

 * [Windows 7](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)
 * [Windows 8](http://www.itechtics.com/customize-windows-environment-variables/)